How to Write Effective World Language Lesson Plans -2

 I don’t mean bad tension, the kind that raises the affective filter and shuts the brain off.
 I mean the good kind that motivates students to hustle.

-As I mentioned in the previous blog, the most important component of a successful lesson plan is a well written learning objective.
+As I mentioned in the previous blog post, the most important component of a successful lesson plan is a well written learning objective.

 In this post, we’re going to discuss another important element – tension.
 As you can see in my lesson plan template, there is a block dedicated to tension under the subcategory, “Anticipatory Set,” courtesy of Madeline Hunter.
 Why do I include it?
 Because if I don’t, students won’t engage but, if I do, they’ll hustle.